dmakarov/svm/spec.md

 # System Context

 In this section SVM is represented as a single entity.
-We describe its interfaces to the parts of the Solana Validator external to SVM, even if at the time of writing they are intertwined with the SVM.
+We describe its interfaces to the parts of the Solana Validator external to SVM.

 SVM is an integral part of Solana Validator.
 It is used to process transaction batches on a single thread.
 As such it is invoked by a